Syrian opposition (2011–2024): Syrian Interim Government

 At a conference held in Istanbul on 19 March 2013 members of the National Coalition elected Ghassan Hitto as prime minister of an interim government for Syria, the Syrian Interim Government (SIG).
 Hitto has announced that a technical government will be formed which will be led by between 10 and 12 ministers, with the Free Syrian Army choosing the Minister of Defense.
 The SIG is based in Turkey.
 It has been the primary civilian authority throughout most of opposition-held Syria.
 Its system of administrative local councils operate services such as schools and hospitals in these areas, as well as the Free Aleppo University.
 By late 2017, it presided over 12 provincial councils and over 400 elected local councils.
 It also operates a major border crossing between Syria and Turkey, which generates an estimated $1 million revenue each month.
 It is internationally recognized by the European Union and the United States, among others.
-It maintains diplomatic ties with some non-FSA rebel groups, such as Ahrar al-Sham, but has been in conflict with the more extreme Tahrir al-Sham, which is one of the largest armed groups in Idlib Governorate.
+It maintains diplomatic ties with some non-FSA rebel groups, such as Ahrar al-Sham, but has been in conflict with the more hardline Hay'at Tahrir al-Sham, which is one of the largest armed groups in Idlib Governorate.